-ST15 Install any rear- or side-yard privacy fencing so that it is set back from the side wall at least two feet and presents the finished side out.
+ST11 Use materials that match existing sections of historic fencing in material, height, and detail when carrying out limited replacement projects.
+If an exact match cannot be made, a simplified design is appropriate.
+NA ST12 Use materials that match the existing character of the original when replacing retaining walls or curbing.
+If an exact match cannot be made, a simplified design is appropriate.
+NA ST13 Install only historically-compatible iron fencing under 2'-5" in height where there is demonstrable historic precedent.
+NA ST14 Do not install front-yard fencing where there is no historic precedent.
+NA ST15 Install any rear- or side-yard privacy fencing so that it is set back from the side wall at least two feet and presents the finished side out.
 Any privacy fencing should be less than seven feet in height.
-Contact the Department of Inspections, Permits, and Licenses regarding additional restrictions on fencing at corner properties.
-ST16 Do not install chain-link, split-rail, or woven-wood fencing, or concrete block walls in areas that are visible from a public way.
-Opaque fencing, such as painted or stained pressure-treated wood, may be permitted with appropriate design.
-ST17 Use understated fixtures when installing any type of exterior lighting.
+Contact the Department of Inspections, Permits, and Licenses regarding additional restrictions on fencing at corner properties. + See conditions of approval ST16 Do not install chain-link, split-rail, or woven-wood fencing, or concrete block walls in areas that are visible from a public way.
+Opaque fencing, such as painted or stained pressure-treated wood, may be permitted with appropriate design. + See conditions of approval ST17 Use understated fixtures when installing any type of exterior lighting.
 Fixture attachment should be done so as not to damage historic fabric.
 Fixtures should not become a visual focal point.
-NSI See conditions of approval.
-ST18 Do not light parking areas or architectural features in a harsh manner.
+NA ST18 Do not light parking areas or architectural features in a harsh manner.
 Generally, an average illumination level of 1.5 to 2.0 foot-candles will be sufficient.
 Light should be directed down and away from neighboring properties.
-ST19 Parking lots of a certain size should have a portion of the parking area dedicated to plantings that will soften the expanse of paving.
+NA ST19 Parking lots of a certain size should have a portion of the parking area dedicated to plantings that will soften the expanse of paving.
 See the Jefferson County Development Code - Requirements for Landscaping and Land Use Buffers for specific requirements.
-ST20 Use high-pressure sodium or metal halide lights to create a soft illumination where site or streetscape lighting is desired.
-ST21 Position fixtures, such as air conditioning units, satellite dishes, greenhouse additions, and overhead wiring, on secondary elevations where they do not detract from the character of the site.
+NA ST20 Use high-pressure sodium or metal halide lights to create a soft illumination where site or streetscape lighting is desired.
+NA ST21 Position fixtures, such as air conditioning units, satellite dishes, greenhouse additions, and overhead wiring, on secondary elevations where they do not detract from the character of the site.
 Try to minimize noise levels to adjacent properties.
-See conditions of approval.
-ST22 Preserve large trees whenever possible and enhance established street tree patterns by planting additional trees along public rights-of-way.
+NA O122 Preserve large trees whenever possible and enhance established street tree patterns by planting additional trees along public rights-of-way.
 Consult the city arborist to determine what tree species are suitable for placement near overhead wires.
 Select and place street trees so that the plantings will not obscure historic storefronts once mature.
 Removal of trees within or immediately adjacent to a public right-of-way or within public open spaces requires review unless directed by the city arborist for emergency or public safety reasons.
-NA ST23 Ensure that all proposed cellular towers and associated fixtures will be properly screened from view.
+NA 3123 Ensure that all proposed cellular towers and associated fixtures will be properly screened from view.
 NA ST24 Install utility lines underground whenever possible.
 NA